wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-graph-3rd-party-apis/includes/3-exercise-anonymous-apis.md

 ## Create the SharePoint Framework solution

 > [!IMPORTANT]
-> The instructions below assume you are using v1.13.1 of the SharePoint Framework Yeoman generator.
+> The instructions below assume you're using v1.14.0 of the SharePoint Framework Yeoman generator.
+For more information on the use of the SharePoint Framework Yeoman generator, see [Yeoman generator for the SharePoint Framework](https://aka.ms/spfx-yeoman-info).

 Open a command prompt and change to the folder where you want to create the project.
 Run the SharePoint Yeoman generator by executing the following command: